partrickJhonson/beef/Obfuscation-Milestone.md

 ObfuscateData (Ruby and JS) - Self explanatory UnObfuscateData (Ruby and JS) - Self explanatory

-What I propose is the following steps.
+Implementation will occur in the following steps:

 Step One:
 Implement the unit test wrapper that will be used with all the obfuscation extensions.